 Professionals with a Series 7 license are allowed to sell securities in the United States.
 Administered by FINRA, the rigorous Series 7 exam is required by most financial services employers.
 As detailed in this SmartAsset article, financial services practitioners must pass the exam to sell any type of security other than commodities and futures.
 Those with a Series 7 license have demonstrated expertise in retirement plans, bonds, annuities, taxes, and more, as well as expertise in building diversified, risk-assessed investment portfolios.
 To protect and best serve their clients, financial professionals with a Series 7 certification are held to stricter standards by FINRA.

 FINRA makes it abundantly clear that financial services professionals have an obligation to serve their customers with honesty and integrity.
-Without his Series 7 license, Kavanagh should not have been soliciting equity transactions.
+Without a Series 7 license, financial advisors should not solicit equity transactions.

 We can help.